Education 3301 and Education 3302: Teaching and Learning and Curriculum - Field Placement Guidelines and Information

-Teaching is a study of what takes place in classrooms: the methods and purposes of teachers, the response of students, and the organizational context.
-Learning is a study of the knowledge taught in schools: its selection and the rationale by which one course of study rather than another is included; its adaptation for different disciplines and for different categories of students; its cognitive and social purposes; the organization and integration of its various components.
+Teaching and Learning is a study of what takes place in classrooms: the methods and purposes of teachers, the response of students, and the organizational context.
+Curriculum is a study of the knowledge taught in schools: its selection and the rationale by which one course of study rather than another is included; its adaptation for different disciplines and for different categories of students; its cognitive and social purposes; the organization and integration of its various components.